Small Business Website Costs

 Here's a list of the common rates:

 You can expect to pay around $100 to $500 per page.
-The 5 essential pages on a website include the home page, about page, contact page, blog, and products page.
+The five essential pages of a business website include the home page, about page, contact page, blog, and products page.

-The cost of each page will differ since the content for each one varies.
+Keep in mind that the cost of each will differ since their content varies.
 It also depends on the freelancer, agency, or web design firm you hire.

 Small Business SEO Services